 Brigid Doherty holds a joint appointment in the Departments of German and Art and Archaeology and is an associated faculty member in the School of Architecture.
-She currently serves as director of the Program in European Cultural Studies and as a member of the executive committees of the Program in Media + Modernity and the Council on International Teaching and Research.
+She previously served as director of the Program in European Cultural Studies and is a member of the executive committees of the Program in Media + Modernity and the Council on International Teaching and Research.

 Professor Doherty came to Princeton in 2003 from her previous position as associate professor in the Department of the History of Art and the Humanities Center at The Johns Hopkins University.

 Professor Doherty’s research and teaching focus on the interdisciplinary study of 20th-century art and literature, with special emphasis on relationships among the visual arts, literature, and aesthetic and psychoanalytic theories in German modernism.
 In 2005, she held the inaugural Research Forum Visiting Professorship in Modern and Contemporary Art at the Courtauld Institute of Art in London.
 In 2006–2007, she was the David and Roberta Logie Fellow at the Radcliffe Institute at Harvard University and an affiliate scholar at the Boston Psychoanalytic Society and Institute.
 In 2008, she was a participant in Manifesta 7, the European Biennial of Contemporary Art, for which she created the exhibition project “Learning Things” as a contribution to the group of “mini-museums” curated by Anselm Franke and Hila Peleg in Trento, Italy.
 In 2011, she was a Fellow at the Zentrum für Literatur- und Kulturforschung in Berlin.